martinfruehauf/wine-service/README.md

 2. An Object called "**Origin**", which relates to a Batch object and stores the coordinates of the origin of the fruits.
     * id: _generated Id for the location_
     * batchId: _Id that refers to the Batch (Foreign Key)_
-    * originCoordinates: _an array of coordinates of the origin of the fruits_
+    * originCoordinates: _coordinates of the origin of the fruits_
     * originDescription: _a description of the origin of the fruit_

 3. An Object called "**Measurement**", which holds all the information for every time a measurement was taken.